AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/BodyForce1.md

 where $\boldsymbol{\delta}=\boldsymbol{l}-\boldsymbol{L}$, $\u{l}=l\uv{E}_a$, and $\u{L}=L\uv{E}_a$.

 The force-displacement relations and the displacement field, both for constant and variable area/property bars were derived using the above equations.
-However, so far the force inside the bar has always remained constnat.
+However, so far the force inside the bar has always remained constant.

 Now we consider the case in which the force too varies along the bar.
-This usually happens when there is a body forces acting on the bar. body forces can arise due to gravity, dynamics, magnetic field, etc. For solving the problem of  a bar is subject to  body we will need to use more fundamental constitutive law, than the laws given in $\eqref{eq:HookesLawScalarForm}$ and $\eqref{eq:HookesLawVectorForm}$.
+This usually happens when there is a body forces acting on the bar.
+Body forces can arise due to gravity, dynamics, magnetic field, etc. For solving the problem of  a bar is subject to  body forces we will need to use more a fundamental form of the constitutive law, than the versions given in $\eqref{eq:HookesLawScalarForm}$ and $\eqref{eq:HookesLawVectorForm}$.

 Defining

 $$
 \begin{equation}
 \sigma_{11}(X)=F(X)/A(X)
+\label{eq:Stress1DDef}
 \end{equation}
 $$